CLARE MILLEDGE: ALTUS DUEL: TOTAL ENVIRONMENT

-Gertrude Contemporary presents Clare Milledge’s exhibition Altus Duel: Total Environment.
-Milledge will transform the Front Gallery into a walk-in painting with remnants of ritual and overtones of Jodorowsky.
+Gertrude Contemporary presented Clare Milledge’s exhibition Altus Duel: Total Environment.
+Milledge transformed the Front Gallery into a walk-in painting with remnants of ritual and overtones of Jodorowsky.

-The installation will combine wall and floor paintings, sculpture, costume and an armour of beer caps from her ongoing Psychomagic performance project in an immersive scene that enfolds the viewer.
+The installation combined wall and floor paintings, sculpture, costume and an armour of beer caps from her ongoing Psychomagic performance project in an immersive scene that enfolded the viewer.

 Milledge’s works are rich with pattern, symbolically laden shapes and implied ritualism.
 She aligns an invented pre-history with contemporary culture, revealing concepts once labelled primitive as inherent.
 Texts are scavenged from newspapers and online sources identifying a human concern with transcendence, repression of animality and a perceived sense of progression.
 Together the works create a tangle of spiritual referents and gesture toward mystic significance yet never clarify their purpose.
 In Altus Duel: Total Environment these signifiers will detach from dogma and be thrown into the field of potential.

 Using Hinterglasmalerei, an unusual painting technique on the reverse of glass associated with Byzantine religious icons, Milledge builds colour, geometry and text into ominous and mesmeric paintings which dance between embrace and critique.

 Milledge’s practice engages the realm of mysticism to generate open-ended ambivalence.
 She proposes the figure of the artist-shaman who gives the ‘gift of sight’, not by imposing a vision, but by allowing viewers to produce their own.
 To facilitate this possibility Milledge avoids the end game, instead destabilising the moral stability of binaries through her process-based practice.
 Dualities like good and evil, profane and sacred, pure and impure are shown to be shifting and subjective.